Aluben-service/Aluben-Node/SECURITY.md

 ## Reporting a Vulnerability

+You can publicly report a vulnerability [here](https://github.com/Aluben-service/Aluben-Node/issues/new?assignees=&labels=&projects=&template=security.md&title=%5BHACK%5D).
-You can privately report a vulnerability [here](https://github.com/InterstellarNetwork/Interstellar/security/advisories/new).
+You can privately report a vulnerability [here](https://github.com/Aluben-service/Aluben-Node/security/advisories/new).

-Alternatively, you can join our [Discord server](https://discord.gg/), and open a ticket and let us know what the vulnerability is.
+Alternatively, you can join our [Discord server](https://discord.gg/sR94jHBU), and open a ticket and let us know what the vulnerability is.

 ### Upgrading to the Latest Version